mhoss147/Git-Basics/README.md

 git push -f origin master

+# Reset local repository branch to be just like remote repository HEAD

-To remove the git commit which you have added locally do:
+- To remove the git commit which you have added locally do:

 	git reset --hard HEAD^

-To remove the remove the uncommitted files, do:
+- To remove the remove the uncommitted files, do:

 	git clean -fd